educhain0796/predict/README.md

-Add this PRED token as manually into your wallet on FLOW Chain
+Add this PRED token as manually into your wallet on EDU Chain

 Contract Address = 0x2c326FaCC414D38C756DB0674F0919768712eDd6